samdvr/eventsourcer/README.md

 ```

 ## Kafka Broker
-Events generated for Kafka are published to ActiveRecord model's table name topic.
+Events generated for Kafka are published to ActiveRecord Model's table_name topic.
 For example
 ```ruby
   require "eventsourcer"